XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/miui/miui11.md

 <script type="text/javascript" src="/assets/js/miui_beta.js"></script>

-### Latest MIUI Official 11 China Beta ROMs for Xiaomi devices
+### Latest MIUI Official 11 China Beta ROMs for XM devices

 ##### This page shows the latest downloads only.
 If you're looking for old releases check [the archive](/archive/miui/).

 _Note 1_: All files listed here are official untouched MIUI ROMs.
-It's not owned, modified or edited by Xiaomi Firmware Updater.
+It's not owned, modified or edited by XM Firmware Updater.

 _Note 2_: All ROMs links listed here are collected via various sources on the internet since MIUI official website is no longer providing Beta ROMs links.
 You need custom recovery to flash these files, do it on your own risk.